cleverdevil/homebridge-stoker/README.md

 get its own Temperature Sensor and Occupancy Sensor (for reaching target temp), and a Occupancy Sensor will be created for each blower.

+**WARNING: This code is very much in-progress and hasn't been tested at all yet.**

 ## Installation

 You install the plugin the same way you installed Homebridge - as a global NPM